4nt11/theos/docs/COURSE-NOTES/4-HEAP-AND-MEMORY.md

 ```
 We add the files that we expect to be there to `make all` and then just compile them!
 It's the same process we've done tons of times before.

+Hey, it works!

+![../../media/paging_memcpy.png]

+This is an image of the functional paging initialization, kzalloc and an implementation of memcpy (outside of the scope of the chapter; will document!). ain't that nice!

 # 4. Modifying the Page Table.
 TODO!